 Praised for her gorgeous tone, Jennifer Lindsay’s lyric soprano voice combines freshness and vitality with impeccable coloratura and musical intelligence.
 She has also been lauded for her “clever comic ability” and “vocal athleticism” (Naples Daily News).
 In her budding career, she has already received attention for her performances as Violetta in La Traviata and Donna Anna in Don Giovanni.
-Upcoming engagements in 2017 include a residency with Opera Southwest as an Apprentice Artist, covering the role of Mathilde in Rossini’s Guillaume Tell and performed in the apprentice concert series.
-Later that fall, she returned to Pacific Lyric Opera in Escondido, CA, to sing Leonora in Verdi’s Il Trovatore with Metropolitan Opera tenor Luis Lima as her co-star.
+In October of 2017, Jennifer was an Apprentice Artist with Opera Southwest, where she covered the role of Mathilde in Rossini’s Guillaume Tell and performed in the apprentice concert series.
+Later that fall, she returned to Pacific Lyric Opera in Escondido, CA, for a role debut as Leonora in Verdi’s Il Trovatore with Metropolitan Opera tenor Luis Lima as her co-star.

 Equally committed to pursuing a career in contemporary opera, Jennifer recently performed the role of Tasha in excerpts from Dylan Mattingly’s modern opera Stranger Love at the biannual FIRST TAKE contemporary music festival co-hosted by The Industry, LA’s very own experimental opera company, and wildUp, Christopher Roundtree’s acclaimed LA-based new music ensemble.
 In recent months, she was also presented in recital by the Classics At The Merc concert series in Temecula, CA, she appeared with the Southeast Symphony Orchestra singing excerpts from Gustav Mahler’s Rückert-Lieder, and she reprised her role as Lucha in a concert version of HOPSCOTCH for The Industry at USC.